-Excitement is waiting as Cub Scouts travel the world on a passport to adventure as they learn new skills, and make new friends.
-Twilight camp is a council camp hosted by districts for Scouts entering 1st through 5th grade for the 2018-2019 school year.
-An awesome program is being planned with activities such as BB guns, archery, sports, games, and crafts, rank advancements, Scout skills, fun and more.
+Grab your sunglass, sunscreen and beach towel for an island adventure.
+Cub Scouts and their families will learn new skills and make new friends.
+Twilight camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade for the 2019-2020 school year.
+Twilight camp is a week of fun with awesome programs and activities such as BB guns, archery, sports, STEM, games and crafts, rank advancements, Scout skills, fun and more.

 In addition to shooting BB guns and archery, and playing sports, Scouts will be working towards achieving parts of the following adventures (advancements).